OmegaPointZero/Surgeon/README.md

-# Caveman
+# Surgeon
 An ELF/PE binary file backdooring toolkit, that finds codecaves, injects shellcode and modifies section permissions.

 # Usage

-`python caveman.py` will prompt the user for the absolute path to the binary being analyzed.
+`python surgeon.py` will prompt the user for the absolute path to the binary being analyzed.
 The default behavior is to set the -A, -d and -s flags on the binary.

-To tell Caveman that you're looking to enumerate code cave information from the binary, or only want specific information about it, these are the following flags:
+To tell Surgeon that you're looking to enumerate code cave information from the binary, or only want specific information about it, these are the following flags:

 `  -f, --file FILE_PATH  Location of file to search for code cave in (absolute
                         path)`